 There’s a pit toilet near the individual camping sites for Fern Lake, which can be a great convenience when camping with kids.
 Park officials ask that you pitch your tent close to the indicated site out of potential hazards of standing dead trees.

 You do need a permit to camp overnight in the backcountry.
-Reserving a permit in advance online at www.pay.gov/public/form/start/68498987 is highly recommended, or pick one up at either of two backcountry offices in the park, beginning March 1 at 8 a.m. for the current calendar year.
-Walk-in permits cost $26.
-At Rocky Mountain National Park, you cannot fax or call in permit requests.
+You can get one at Recreation.gov.
+At Rocky Mountain National Park, you cannot walk-in, fax or call in permit requests.

 On the east side, the backcountry office is adjacent to the Beaver Meadows Visitor Center, which is close to where the Fern Lake trailhead is.
 The backcountry office is open seven days a week, but hours change depending on the season.
 Call 970-586-1242 for information.